-- staff and students are regularly reminded to wash their hands after eating; - students are discouraged from sharing food - garbage bins at school are to remain covered with lids to reduce the risk of attracting insects - gloves may be worn when picking up papers or rubbish in the playground; - school canteen staff are trained in appropriate food handling to reduce the risk of cross-contamination - year groups will be informed of allergens that must be avoided in advance of class parties, events or birthdays - a general use adrenaline autoinjector will be stored at the office and in excursion duty bags for ease of access. - Planning for off-site activities will include risk minimisation strategies for students at risk of anaphylaxis including supervision requirements, appropriate number of trained staff, emergency response procedures and other risk controls appropriate to the activity and students attending.
+- staff and students are regularly reminded to wash their hands after eating; - students are discouraged from sharing food - gloves must be worn or tongs used when picking up papers or rubbish in the playground; - school canteen staff are trained in appropriate food handling to reduce the risk of cross-contamination - year groups will inform parents via Dojo when a child has a celebration and is handing out food items.
+These will be distributed at the end of the day so they are taken home. - classes will be informed of allergens that must be avoided in advance of class parties, events or birthdays - a general use adrenaline autoinjector will be stored at the school canteen, office and in the yard duty bag for ease of access. - Planning for off-site activities will include risk minimisation strategies for students at risk of anaphylaxis including supervision requirements, appropriate number of trained staff, emergency response procedures and other risk controls appropriate to the activity and students attending.